QueirozNathan/Front-End-Test-Internit/README.md

 This is a little test that i've did for the Internit Company.

 Bom, este é o teste que fiz para a Internit.
 Infelizmente não consegui completar 100% do teste (ainda precisava fazer a parte responsiva, algumas interações usando javascript e etc..), mas aqui é onde eu cheguei.
-Mesmo não tendo concluído, gostaria de mostrar o que eu deveria ser feito.
+Mesmo não tendo concluído, gostaria de mostrar o que eu deveria ter feito.
 Vamos lá! 🇧🇷

 Well, this is the test that i've did for the Internit Company.
 Unfortunally, i've not completed 100% of the test ( still need to do the responsive part, some interactions using javascript and etc..) but here is but here's where i got to.
 Even though i haven't completed it, i would like to show what was to be done.
 Let's go! 🇺🇸